glue-viz/glue/doc/customizing_guide/customization.rst

 If you open a file using this file type selection, Glue will pass the path of this file to your function, and use the resulting Data object.

+If you are defining a data factory that may clash with an existing one, for example if you are defining a loader for a specific type of FITS file, then make sure that the identifier function (e.g. ``is_jpeg`` above) returns `True` only for that specific subset of FITS files.
+Then you can set the ``priority=`` keyword in the ``@data_factory`` decorator.
+The value should be an integer or floating-point number, with larger numbers indicating a higher priority.

 For more examples of custom data loaders, see the `example repository
 <https://github.com/glue-viz/glue-data-loaders>`_.